 The Girl and the Fig

-This French restaurant in Sonoma, California had me at its plentiful wine selection and delectable cheese platter.
+This French restaurant in Sonoma, California had me at its plentiful wine selection and delectable cheese platters.
 In fact, next to the beautiful wooden and mirrored bar there is a second, smaller bar devoted entirely to cheese.
-The ambiance is stellar, offering long, low wooden tables for dates sipping local cabernets to an outdoor patio with string lighting to dive into a full course meal.
+The ambiance is stellar, offering long, low wooden tables for dates sipping regional cabernets and an outdoor patio with string lighting to dive into a full course meal.
 It’s always more special when you can put a face (or a place) to a name (or shall we say cookbook).

 Buy the book

 A Boat, A Whale & A Walrus: Menus and Stories

 Named for the three Seattle restaurants of chef and author Renee Erickson, this book is beautifully designed with delightful nautical sensibility and several fish recipes.
 We stumbled upon it at Sylvester & Co. in Sag Harbor and couldn’t resist it for our shelves.
 We even brought it with us to the source itself in Seattle.
 Pro tip: Head to Barnacle Bar for apps and amazing cocktails.
 It offered a little less chaos, less of a hit to the wallet, and a better ambiance than the adjacent restaurant, The Walrus & The Carpenter.